lukas328/newsletter_department/README.md

 - `NEWSAPI_API_KEY` – required for news articles
 - `EVENTBRITE_OAUTH_TOKEN` – required for fetching Eventbrite events
 - `EVENT_SEARCH_QUERY` – query string for the OpenAI web event search (default "events in Zurich")
+- `EVENT_LINKS` – comma separated list of websites to search for events via OpenAI
 - `NEWSLETTER_SOURCE_BLACKLIST` – comma separated list of sources to ignore
 - `NEWSLETTER_CATEGORIES` – list of categories for the newsletter
 - `NEWSLETTER_TOP_ARTICLE_COUNT` – number of articles that are fully written